Cheyenne language

+Cheyenne (Tsėhésenėstsestȯtse, [tse̥hésene̥stsesto̥tse], informal spelling Tsisinstsistots) spoken in mainly present-day Montana and Oklahoma, in the United States, is a North American indigenous language descended from a reconstructed language referred to as Proto-Algonquian.

+The namesake of the language is the Cheyenne peoples, who are native to the Great Plains of the United States.
+Cheyenne is widely considered an endangered language in the United States.
+The endangerment is primarily a result of the English being the most spoken language in the world, due to the global influences of the former British Empire (succeeded by the Commonwealth of Nations) and the United States.

+Like all other Algonquian languages, it has a complex agglutination and polysynthetic morphology.
+Cheyenne is either the first language, or the second language, for approximately 789 individuals in the United States.

 Classification

-Cheyenne is one of the Algonquian languages, which is a sub-category of the Algic languages.
+Cheyenne is one of the Algonquian languages, which is a subcategory of the Algic languages.
 Specifically, it is a Plains Algonquian language.
-However, Plains Algonquian, which also includes Arapaho and Blackfoot, is an areal rather than genetic subgrouping.
+Although, Plains Algonquian, which also includes Arapaho and Blackfoot, is an areal rather than genetic subgrouping.

+Name

+Tsétsêhéstâhese (more commonly as the Tsitsistas; singular: Tsétsêhéstaestse) is the word the Cheyenne called themselves, which translates to "those who are like this".
+The Suhtai, also called the Só'taeo'o, Só'taétaneo'o, Sutaio (singular: Só'taétane) traveled with the Tsétsêhéstâhese and merged with them after 1832.
+The Suhtai had slightly different speech and customs from the Tsétsêhéstâhese.

 Geographic distribution

 Cheyenne is spoken on the Northern Cheyenne Indian Reservation in Montana and in Oklahoma.
 On the Northern Cheyenne Indian Reservation in March 2013 there were approximately 10,050 enrolled tribal members, of which about 4,939 resided on the reservation; slightly more than a quarter of the population five years or older spoke a language other than English.

 Current status

 The Cheyenne language is considered "definitely endangered" in Montana and "critically endangered" in Oklahoma by the UNESCO.
 In Montana the number of speakers were about 1700 in 2012 according to the UNESCO.
-In 2021 there are approximately 300 elderly speakers.
-In 2021 in Oklahoma there are fewer than 20 elderly speakers.
+In 2021 there were approximately 300 elderly speakers.
+In 2021 in Oklahoma there were fewer than 20 elderly speakers.
 There is no current information on any other state in the United States regarding the Cheyenne language.

 The 2017 film Hostiles features extensive dialogue in Northern Cheyenne.
 The film's producers hired experts in the language and culture to ensure authenticity.